-At approximately 200km, it will connect the communities of Picton, Blenheim, Seddon, Ward, Kekerengu, Clarence and Kaikōura.
+At approximately 200km, the cycle trail will connect the communities of Picton, Blenheim, Seddon, Ward, Kekerengu, Clarence and Kaikōura.
 This includes 30km that are currently part of NZTA and KiwiRail works to improve safety, access and amenities along State Highway 1.

 The trail will be accessible for a diverse range of ages and abilities, including families, and also surfaces which will include sealed path, road, boardwalk and gravel.
 It will work to the NZCT grades 1,2 and 3.

 Kaikōura District Council is supporting the trust to develop its plans.
 Council believes the trail could become an iconic journey in its own right and a 'must do' for residents and domestic and international tourists.

 According to trustee Kauahi Ngapora, the trail will "offer visitors an opportunity to experience one of the world's leading wine regions (Marlbourough), learn about the cultural history of the area, see the impact of the Kaikōura quake on the geography and [experience] the breathtaking coastal scenery and wildlife of the coast... not to mention enjoying great hospitality and other experiences."